 The Group reviews its loan portfolios to assess impairment on a periodic basis.
 In determining whether an impairment loss should be recorded in the consolidated statement of income, the Group makes judgements as to whether there is any observable data indicating that there is a measurable decrease in the estimated future cash flows from a portfolio of loans before the decrease can be identified with an individual loan in that portfolio.
 This evidence may include observable data indicating that there has been an adverse change in the payment status of borrowers, or local economic conditions that correlate with defaults on assets in the Group.
-Management uses estimates based on historical loss experience for assets with credit risk characteristics and objective evidence of impairment similar to those in the portfolio when scheduling its future cash flows.
-The methodology and assumptions used for estimating both the amount and timing of future cash flows are reviewed regularly to reduce any differences between loss estimates and actual loss experience.
-To the extent that the net present value of estimated cash flows differs by +/-5 percent, the provision would be estimated \$424,828 higher or \$718,793 lower respectively (January 2015: \$404,621 higher and \$447,500 lower, respectively).
+Management uses estimates based on historical loss experience for assets with credit risk characteristics and objective evidence of impairment similar to those in the portfolio when scheduling its future cash flows are reviewed regularly to reduce any differences between loss estimates and actual loss experience.
+To the extent that the net present value of estimated cash flows differs by +/-5 percent, the provision would be estimated \$231,803 higher or \$265,816 lower respectively (January 2015: \$404,621 higher and \$447,500 lower, respectively).